vtrlx/parchment/README.md

 ####	Trailing Whitespace Removal

-Parchment automatically removes trailing whitespace on every line.
+When saving a file, Parchment automatically removes any whitespace characters at the end of each line.

 ####	End-of-File Newline Correction

-Parchment automatically ensures that all saved files end in exactly one newline character.
-Files saved by Parchment will work as expected in command-line applications.
+Parchment automatically ensures that all saved files end with exactly one newline character.
+This means that files saved by Parchment will work correct when using command-line applications.

 ####	Text Files Only